Martingale Transports and Monge Maps: Main results

 \section{Main results}

 Let $\mathcal P(\R)$ denote the set of Borel probability measures on~$\R$ with finite first moment.
 We say that $\mu,\nu\in\cP(\R)$ are in \emph{convex order}, denoted $\mu\cx\nu$, if $\int\phi\,\d\mu\leq \int\phi\,\d\nu$ for any convex function $\phi:\R\to\R$.
 This implies that $\mu,\nu$ have the same mean.
 We use the same notation for unnormalized finite measures; in that case $\mu,\nu$ must also have the same total mass.
 Occasionally we write $X\cx Y$ for random variables $X,Y$ to indicate that their laws are in convex order.
-Recall from the Introduction that $\Pi(\mu,\nu)$ denotes the set of couplings, $\pim$ the subset of martingale couplings, and $\pib$ the further subset of (backward) Monge martingale transports.
+Recall from the Introduction that $\Pi(\mu,\nu)$ denotes the set of couplings, $\pim$ the subset of martingale couplings, and $\pib$ the further subset of (backward) Monge martingale transports. {We say that a measure $\pi$ is supported on a set $A$ if $A^{c}$ is a $\pi$-nullset.
+The topological support (that is, the smallest such set $A$ that is closed) may be different.}

 Our first result yields the existence of a Monge martingale transport when the second marginal~$\nu$ is atomless.
 More generally, when $\nu$ has atoms, it establishes a martingale transport that is (backward) Monge outside the atoms---the Monge property on the atoms is typically not achievable even without the martingale constraint.